frederic-perez/AmE-dictionary/data/idioms.md

 __go overboard__ :dart::eight: To do too much; to be extravagant; show excessive enthusiasm, act in an excessive way; to act without restraint in some area. _Did I go overboard with the Christmas decorations?
 I’m worried I bought enough Christmas lights to light up Times Square._ :es: pasarse
 __go pffft__ It’s basically James Ellroy-speak for something just…fizzling out or disappearing.
 __go places__:five: To progress or find success in some area of one’s life. _Alice is definitely going to go places with that singing voice of hers._
+__go postal__ :dart: _US informal_ [:scroll: This expression arose as a result of several recorded cases in the USA in which postal-service employees ran amok and shot colleagues] Go mad, especially from stress.
+Become extremely angry or start behaving in a violent and angry way. _According to one eye witness, the man ‘went postal, and started hitting his computer’_
 __go potty__ _He has to go potty._
 __go rogue__
 __go soft on (someone)__ :two: To treat someone delicately, gently, or leniently; to not criticize, punish, or berate someone too harshly.